1.1 Installation of R, RStudio and R Packages

 b.
 Four panels of RStudio

-Now, the RStudio interface is clearer with bigger font size.
+Now, the RStudio interface is clearer with a bigger font size.
 Although RStudio has four panels, not all of them are visible to us at the beginning (Figure 1.3).

 Unfold panels